josojo/subjectivocracy/Forkonomics.md

 The goverance in forkonomics always follows the same pattern.
 Usually the arbitration or governmental decision are made by preselected arbitrators.
 This is very efficient, as these arbitrators do quick decision and they will be bonded to make valuable decisions.
 In case the community is not okay with an arbitrators decision, there will be a much slower and involving decision process.
 The process of forking the system and deselcting bad arbitrators.

 Using this principle, any escalated contention about a correct decision of an arbitrator will be resolved in a very democratic manner: Every participant must make his own choice on which branch - a bundle of propositions - he would like to follow.
 If his subjective decision coincides with the crowd, he will follow the main branch.
 If his decision does not match the majority, he will be left behind on a minority branch.
+Minority branches will never be stopped, these communities can live on.

 The Forkonomics Fund is a fund of tokens supporting the forkonomic protocol.
-The bundled value of these tokens represented by a fund token will serve a currency to safely transfer value conditional to a bundle of facts.
+The bundled value of these tokens represented by a exchange traded token fund will serve a currency to safely transfer value conditional to a bundle of facts.

 # Introduction